 Our new Stacks feature is also an area to set some lineups with.
 Our optimizer will quickly set stacks within lineups based on the team or player you choose to build around.

 I filtered the batters by their position in the line 1-5 and then by park.
 Ran the 1st 25 and looked for the batters that repeated the most and did a quick "verification" on each of them an d then wrote down the players that appeared least often and researched them more closely to see if they were worth risking the rest of the line or if they were just a "next in line" price filler that was generated for lack of a better reason.
 I also use LineStar that had "fan sense" feature.
 It allows for people to "love or hate" any player and shows the ratings in real time.
 There is also a separate message board for each player card for players to leave comments.
 I find fan knowledge useful in fine tuning.
-So I guess the short answer is I didn't immediately limit my hitter pool to a specific number to avoid overlooking players I just may not be familiar with since I'm new to MLB and it's the beginning of the season.Any suggestions?11 months ago
+So I guess the short answer is I didn't immediately limit my hitter pool to a specific number to avoid overlooking players I just may not be familiar with since I'm new to MLB and it's the beginning of the season.Any suggestions?1 year ago

 my final player pool.
 40 players / 96 lines up. (ran out of time before work)